Willo1301/SportRadar/README.md

 I had some tasks to complete, and made the project according to those tasks.

+If i had more time, i would make a better "details page".
+With team's players, venue, etc..

 The only use of AI in this project was to create the "sort" button.